CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-That repository copied to your github.
+That repository copied to your github profile.

 ## Question 10